-In this period, educating acquires a new dimension, in the sense that now the child is no longer only dependent on the primary educative situation (the home), but that he/she enters the more formal second oder educative situation (the school).
+In this period, educating acquires a new dimension in the sense that now the child no longer is only dependent on the primary educative situation (the home) but also that he enters the more formal secondary educative situation (the school).
 As indicated in the previous section, school readiness is a precondition for school entry.
-This implies that physically, as well as the psychic-spiritually as a totality, the child must be school ready.
+This implies that physically as well as the psychic-spiritually, as a totality, the child has to be school ready.

-Although it is a matter, which for many years, was much overemphasized, physical readiness cannot serve as the only criterion for school readiness.
-However, its importance should not be misunderstood, and if his/her physical development has progressed adequately, by school entry, he/she is physically ready "to try practically anything he or she sees others doing" [in English] (31, 208).
-In addition to the physical skills which he/she must have at his/her disposal, he/she also must be physically healthy since this is necessary for him/her to be able to purposefully direct him/herself to his/her schoolwork.
+Although it is a matter that for many years was much overemphasized, physical readiness cannot serve as the only criterion for school readiness.
+However, its importance should not be misunderstood, and if his physical development has progressed adequately, by school entry he is physically ready "to try practically anything he or she sees others doing" [in English] (31, 208).
+In addition to all of the physical skills which he needs to have at his disposal, he also needs to be physically healthy since this is necessary for him to be able to direct himself intentionally to his school work.
 In this connection, Lazarsfeld, as cited by Nel (24, 189), found a high correlation between school achievement and the physical condition of children during the first three years at school.
-Not only during school entry, but through the child's entire school career, his/her physical condition is a codeterminant of his/her readiness and preparedness for school.
+Not only during school entry but through the child's entire school career, his physical condition is a co-determinant of his readiness and preparation for school.

-As is evident from the discussion of the preschool period, a child becomes ready for school because he/she is educated to be and, thus, school readiness refers to a level of becoming, rather than merely to a physical "maturity".
-It also refers to the fact that there is a change in the child's attunement; a change in his/her being directed to the world, thus, sets in.
-Where the preschool child is primarily directed at play, also as a means for learning to know his/her world, the school beginner is attuned to knowing, or understanding, or learning by which formal instruction then is made possible.
-School entry requires that daily, the parental home, or primary educative situation be periodically left, and this entails that the child's relationship to his/her parents become more businesslike.
-The formal school situation, the instruction there, and the child's own orientation to knowing give rise to a more cognitive involvement with the world.
-Learning to read, write, and compute, as well as the familiarity with the division of reality into school subjects, and their orderly presentation, direct a very strong gnostic-cognitive appeal to him/her, and then the teachers' intervention also is directed to a cognitive level.
+As is evident from the discussion of the preschool period, a child becomes ready for school because he is educated to be and thus school readiness refers to a level of becoming rather than merely to a physical "maturity".
+It also refers to the fact that there is a change in the child's attunement; a change in his being directed to the world thus sets in.
+Where the preschool child primarily is directed at play, also as a means for learning to know his world, the school beginner is attuned to knowing or understanding or learning by which formal instruction then is made possible.
+School entry requires that daily the parental home or primary educative situation be periodically left and this entails that the child's relationship to his parents become more business-like.
+The formal school situation, the instruction there and the child's own orientation to knowing give rise to a more cognitive involvement with the world.
+Learning to read, write and compute as well as the familiarity with the division of reality into school subjects and their orderly presentation, direct a very strong gnostic-cognitive appeal to him and then the teachers' intervention also is directed to a cognitive level.

-In considering the above, it is necessary that attention be given to the nature of educating, as well as to the nature of the child's habitual lived experiencing during the primary or junior primary school year.
-It appears as if the gnostic-cognitive attains the greatest emphasis and, because of this, equal attention must be given to the role and place (if any) of the affective, in this respect.
+In light of the above, it is necessary that attention be given to the nature of educating as well as to the nature of the child's habitual lived-experiencing during the primary or junior primary school year.
+It appears as if the gnostic-cognitive attains the greatest emphasis and because of this, equal attention has to be given to the role and place (if any) of the affective in this respect.